-- door area, either securely moored or trailered. - 4.
-Do not smoke and keep away from sparks, flames, static electric discharge, or other sources of ignition. - If you use a portable container to store and dispense fuel, use only an approved GASOLINE container. - Touch the fuel nozzle to the filler opening or funnel to help prevent electrostatic sparks. - Fill the fuel tank, but do not overfill.
-Fuel can expand and overflow if the temperature increases.
+- If you use a portable container to store and dispense fuel, use only an approved GASOLINE container. - Touch the fuel nozzle to the filler opening or funnel to help prevent electrostatic sparks. - Fill the fuel tank, but do not overfill.
+WARNING!
+Do not overfill.
+Otherwise fuel can expand and overflow if the temperature increases.
+[EWM02610]

-Fuel tank capacity:

-25 L (6.60 US gal, 5.50 Imp.gal)
+Fuel tank capacity: 25 L (6.60 US gal, 5.50 Imp.gal)